BioImage-Archive/bia-mifa-models/examples/README.md

-# Examples of use of bia_faim_models
+# Examples of use of bia_mifa_models

-This folder contains example data conforming to bia_faim_models
+This folder contains example data conforming to bia_mifa_models

 The examples are based on two BioImage Archive submissions:
   - [S-BIAD599](https://www.ebi.ac.uk/biostudies/BioImages/studies/S-BIAD599)